 One that sees the world itself as a living being, made up of dynamic aspects, a world where one thing shape-shifts into another, where there are no solid separations and no simple causes and effects.
 In such a world, all things have inherent value, because all things are beings, aware in ways we can only imagine, interrelated in patterns too complex to ever be more than partially described.
 We do not have to earn value.
 Immanent value cannot be rated or compared.
 No one, nothing, can have more of it than another.
 Nor can we lose it.
 For we are, ourselves, the living body of the sacred (Starhawk 15).

 Witchcraft is a practice of noticing, and then transforming from within, the interconnectedness between power-from-within (self) and power-with (others, beings, world).
 For many witches, particularly those practicing from the margins, identifying and cultivating power-from-within is magick enough.
 As Cassandra Snow notes in Queering Your Craft: Witchcraft from the Margins: “Magick is a skill.
 Magick is a love song to yourself and the world around you.
 Magick is internal, external, and beyond even that.
 Most of all though, magick is your right, and responsibility—as a human living on this Earth… The living of your life (your way) is a magickal act.”
-Healing from the wounds of capitalist, heteropatriarchal violence is an unending and cyclical process, and it is the most radical -- "from the root" (Davis X) -- magick that a witch can perform, not only because it is an act of resistance, but because seemingly small acts reverberate.
+Healing from the wounds of capitalist, heteropatriarchal violence is an unending and cyclical process, and it is the most radical -- "from the root," to use Angela Davis' definition -- magick that a witch can perform, not only because it is an act of resistance, but because seemingly small acts reverberate.

 tarot as power-from-within